How I Found Peace with God

 The sound of my car horn blaring woke me up again.
 Again I had failed.
 With nothing better to do, I decided to try and crawl out of the wreckage.
 The car was now upside down, but my driver-side window was missing, so I began to climb out.
 The people who were in the bar across the street rushed over and helped me the rest of the way out.
 One guy exclaimed to his buddies, “Wow!
 Check it out!
 He knocked down the light pole!”
 It was probably the most excitement that little town had seen in years.
 They called an ambulance and took me to a nearby hospital.

 At the hospital they did some routine checks on me, but other than a few bruises, I had driven my car into a light pole 85 mph and walked away from it.
-The police were able to contact my father through my licenses plates.
+The police were able to contact my father through my licenses plates (I had refused to answer any questions.)
 I was kept in the hospital overnight for observations, mostly out of concern for the drugs I had taken.

 We walk over to what used to be my car.
 Totally demolished.
 The engine was pushed off its block, and half of it was in the passenger side front seat.
 The car basically crumpled when it took out the light pole.
 The guy said he couldn’t even tow it, because the wheels and axles were bent.
 He had to use a flat-bed truck and lift it up there with a crane.
 After hauling it to the junk yard, he had to return a second time to pick up all the pieces.
 But the driver seat was still in tact.
 It was almost as if a protective bubble had been placed around it.
 I left there feeling like my life was worth something to God, and that he had me on this earth for some reason.